 It is undisputed, universally accepted historical fact that Christianity was born of this apostolic witness in the first century C.E, and grew miraculously despite vicious persecution.
 No one can explain how Christianity came to exist if Christ isn’t authentic, if He didn’t actually raise Himself from the dead.
-This is historically proven, if anything is, and it’s unique: there’s nothing else like it in world religions.
+This is historically proven, if anything is, and it’s unique, giving assurance unto all that Christ is the Way to God: there’s nothing else like this in world religions.
 (Ac 17:31)

 Let’s gently appeal to souls to ground their views of Christ in facts, and then to serve Him and enter into His rest.
 Moving people to carefully ponder Christ, challenging their neglect of Him, might be a powerful tool in the hands of the Spirit as we encounter each eternal soul.